Select Page

 3. Griebnitzsee

-East German border guards strictly patrolled the lake, making it challenging for individuals to swim or navigate across it to reach West Berlin.
+East Germans well guarded the boundary of the lake making it very hard for a person to swim or paddle across it in order to access West Berlin.

 Conclusion